 The thesis must be sufficiently advanced, one month before the time of graduation, to assure the adviser of its acceptibility to the council.
-Three bound copies of the thesis must be filed with the chairman of the council not later than two weeks before the date of graduation.
-The thesis must be prepared according to the form adopted by the council.
+Three bound copies of the thesis, or problem report must be filed with the chairman of the council not later than two weeks before the date of graduation.
+The thesis, or problem report must be prepared according to the form adopted by the council.

-Oral and written examinations covering the thesis and the courses in the major subject are to be taken under the direction of the council after it appears that the major and minor course work will be successfully completed.
-The oral examination may include the minor subject at the option of the minor department.
+An oral examination covering the thesis and a written examination covering the courses in the major and minor subjects are to be taken under the direction of the council after it appears that the major and minor course work will be successfully completed.